conestack/sphinx-conestack-theme/docs/source/paragraphs.rst

 Footnotes
 ~~~~~~~~~

 ..
-[1] A footnote contains body elements, consistently indented by at
+[1] A footnote contains body elements, consistently indented by at least 3
-   least 3 spaces.
+   spaces.

-   This is the footnote's second paragraph.
+   This is the second paragraph.

 .. [#label] Footnotes may be numbered, either manually (as in [1]_) or
    automatically using a "#"-prefixed label.
 This footnote has a